How many sessions will I need?

 Rick Hanson - Mindfulness in Action - Resources for Happiness Love and Wisdom

-Click on the links below for information about electro magnetic fields and effects on health.
+Click on the links below for information about electro magnetic fields and their effects on health.

 Two more useful sites with more information and practical ways of minimising the effects of electro-magnetic fields in every day life